sundeepbassi/The-Wellbeing-Retreat/README.md

  **Yoga/Meditation**

  I wanted to make a note here that the layout for both the Yoga and Meditation sections need to be the same.
 I want the user to feel consistency and uniformity on these pages therefore their layout should be similar,simple and effective.
+I decided putting both the Yoga and Meditation content next to each other was a good display to the user the relevant information that they were looing for.
+It also enabled the user to have a choice in what would be of interest to them.

  **The Yoga Section**

-What is Yoga?

-Where did it originate?
+What is Yoga? /Where did it originate?

 What are the techniques?